mpampuch/new-ibex-project-template/README.md

-## Backing up your code-server-extensions
+## Backing up your code-server extensions

 This repository contains all the files for the extensions I downloaded for use on code-server on the KAUST IBEX https://github.com/mpampuch/ibex-code-server-extensions-backup.